abaer123/Racing-Repository/Courses/Workshops/Project_Management/1_Organize_Track_And_Define_Work.md

     * Navigate to **Plan>Issues** using the left hand navigation menu
     * Click **New issue**
     * Give a title **Update-Pipeline**
+    * Click the **Tanuki icon** next to preview in the description area.
+Click **Generate issue description** in the resulting dropdown.
+Provide a short description around updating our pipeline to use Auto DevOps then click **Submit**.
     * Click **Assign to me** to assign the issue to yourself.
 Even if your name doesn't appear in the dropdown you can still write in your GitLab id
     * Select the milestone (**Tanuki-Racing-Migration-Milestone**)
     * Assign the label **P2**